USS Thomas J. Gary at anchor, Perseverance Harbor, Campbell Island, New Zealand. Operation Deep Freeze, 1966 - 67

 decommissioning.
 The SPS-8B radar and the TACAN were removed, additional communications whips installed, and both masts were painted black.
 Click on image for a larger view.

 In April, 1967 a number of crewmembers aboard TJ Gary bought handguns while in Europe.
-Here's a copy of the form that was used to get permission for
+Here's a copy of the form that was used to get

 Undated photo of former USS Thomas J Gary, as Tunisian ship President Bourguiba E-7.